MUNJUNG

 Munjung Kim

-Hi!
-I'm a PhD candidate in Data Science at University of Virginia.
 My research focuses on using and developing advanced AI and machine learning techniques to understand innovation in science and technology.
-Thesedays, I'm also interested in exploring how large language models can be enhanced and understood through the lens of collective intelligence.
-Before joining the PhD program, I completed my undergraduate studies in Physics at Pohang University of Science and Technology (POSTECH).
+These days, I'm also interested in exploring how large language models can be enhanced and understood through the lens of collective intelligence.

-Machine Learning · Large Language Models · Science of Science
+Machine Learning Large Language Models Science of Science

 Projects & Papers